 Style guides are now firmly established as a key part of the modern web design workflow.
 Their use in web projects has been steadily rising for some time now, thanks to heightened community awareness, with various industry professionals demonstrating their use and effectiveness.
+So whether you're building a site from scratch or using a website builder, it's vital you create a style guide.

 In this article we'll go through everything you need to know about what a style guide is, how to put one together, and how to use one.
 Use the quick links on the right to jump to the section you want.